Applications open for 2023 entry Apply online now

 Degree Overview

-Each course, typically 15 credits, is assessed by a range of activities aligned to industry norms, meaning that almost all assessments align with typical workplace activities that are expected in an AI and data-related occupation.
+The MSc award is 180 credits.
+Each course, typically 15 or 20 credits, is assessed by a range of activities aligned to industry norms, meaning that almost all assessments align with typical activities that are expected in a data-related occupation.
 The content, and consequently the learning outcomes and methods of assessment, vary between courses.

 Part-time study